-There's an invisible follower contract between brands and their online following.
-If you could read such a contract, what would it say?
+There's an invisible contract between brands and their online following.
+If you could read it, what would it say?

 Reading time: 3 minutes

 Why do people follow brands on social media?

 Most businesses aren’t paying much attention to the why question.

 Instead, they focus more on the how — how do I get people to follow?
 But the how is easier to answer if you understand the why.

 In each single act of following, there’s a critical time displacement:

 You follow (now) on faith (future) from trust (past).

 Or, in another way of putting it: